Eirikalv1/external-csgo-cheat/README.md

 ## About
 Rust application using raw winapi bindings.
-The purpose of this program use memory manipulation to modify the game, nothing advanced.
+The purpose of this program is to use memory manipulation to modify the game, nothing advanced.
 Is C++ a better option for doing this?
 Yes, yes it is...

 This is just for educational/testing purposes.